The team building AI care documentation for long-term care.

 Yusuf's great-grandfather had Alzheimer's.
 He repeated himself so often it became a running joke in the family.
 He'd just forget what he said a minute ago.
 What wasn't funny was when the nurse on the next shift didn't have what he'd told the last one.
 Then things broke.
 The fix, in hindsight, was simple.
 Say it once at the bedside.
 Keep it.
 Hand it off clean.

-CareTrace is what we're building for the nurses who would care for him today.
-We're ready to pilot, talking with Directors of Nursing and Administrators across California as we prepare our first facility deployments.
+CareTrace is what we're building for the nurses and caregivers who would care for him today.
+We're piloting now and hoping to bring on more communities across the West Coast.

 Documentation should end when the shift ends.

-Nurses in long-term care work 12-hour shifts, then stay late or take charts home to finish them.
-Paperwork after clock-out is the biggest driver of burnout on a unit.
+Staff in long-term care work 12-hour shifts, then stay late or take charts home to finish them.
+Paperwork after clock-out is the biggest driver of burnout in long-term care.
 Dictate the note at the bedside, let it structure itself as it's said, and the shift ends when the shift ends.
 That's what survey-ready should actually mean.

 A nurse's observation shouldn't depend on her typing speed.

 Most clinical AI is built for acute care: a hospital stay, an outpatient visit, a fifteen-minute encounter.
 Long-term care is none of that.
 The shift is twelve hours.
 The resident is the same resident tomorrow, and the day after.
-F-tags, MDS assessments, incident reports, Title 22 documentation are LTC-native problems a hospital-grade scribe can't touch.
+Incident reports, Title 22 documentation, licensing surveys are LTC-native problems a hospital-grade scribe can't touch.
 CareTrace is built for the shift, not the visit.

 Laith & Yusuf